 I have a new favorite!
 Stamp carving is so much fun and I have to admit that it is a little addicting.
 The first time I carved something I was nervous and a little apprehensive.
 I am not confident in my drawing skills at all.
 BUT you don’t have to carve freehand.
 You can carve from a template which is exactly what I did.

 Do you want to see what I carved?

 Are you shocked I went with Social Media icons?
 Really you shouldn’t be.
 I LOVE Social Media!

 The Speedball Carve Stamp Making Kit comes with everything that you will need.
-2 carving tips with a handle, 1 sheet of rubber, wooden handle and instructions.
+2 carving tips with a handle, 1 sheet of rubber, wooden handle, and instructions.

 I did a Google search for social media icons and printed off the images.
-To transfer, trace the image with a pencil.

 In the kit are two different size carving tools.
 A large rounded edge for deep or wider cuts and a smaller v-shaped edge for details or finer cuts.